-RN-BSN Nursing students are assigned for clinical placement with a preceptor in a cooperating and approved clinical facility.
+Nursing students are assigned in groups for clinical placement with an instructor or with a preceptor in their clinical practicum course in a cooperating and approved clinical facility.
 Institutions through which the clinical rotations take place, students are required to complete a health form (to show health history and results of a physical examination), undergo a criminal background check and a drug screen, and show proof of up-to-date immunizations, including tuberculosis screening.